Committed inclusion strategy key: AFF 2020January 14 2020 by Yvonne Lau

 James Turner, chief risk officer and executive director at Prudential, agreed with these themes.
 Turner added that a burgeoning middle class may see increased wealth — but on the health side, also a surge in chronic diseases such as type two diabetes.
 For Prudential, inclusion means both financial and protection inclusion.
 The company therefore launched protection products in Singapore which offered tools for critical illness — providing protection for those who were previously uninsurable.

 Franz Hahn, chief executive of Peak Re, touched upon the importance of ILS and how Hong Kong is well placed to build up an ILS market in the city.
-He added that not enough has been done to increase P&C penetration in emerging markets, not enough has been done.
+He added that not enough has been done to increase P&C penetration in emerging markets.
 All of this has a common purpose of supporting the emerging middle classes in Asia and Hong Kong – and finding enough capacity for these societal needs and protection – which is why the establishment of an ILS market matters.

 As Moses Cheng, chairman of the Insurance Authority noted in his opening remarks, it is imperative to address the uneven distribution of wealth and include all sectors of the community.
 He said that only when society is protected, can it collectively best respond to financial shocks and crises.